hariofficial1999/Luxury-Housing-Sales-Analysis-Bengaluru/README.md

-# 🌆 Luxury Housing Bangalore - Project Dashboard
+# 🌆 Luxury Housing Bangalore

 > A premium analytics solution for visualizing real-estate trends, builder reliability, and market conversion rates in the Bangalore Luxury sector.